sonic-net/SONiC/README.md

 # Software for Open Networking in the Cloud (SONiC)

-This is the repository for the Web site for the Software for Open Networking in the Cloud (SONiC)
+This is the repository for Software for Open Networking in the Cloud (SONiC).

-The site is intended to host a nice looking web page for the project and publish links to download and install SONiC and links to source.
+The site contains project information and links to download and install SONiC image and source files.
-It is also stores documents that are project wide in scope, such as the getting started guide, faq, general requirements for contribution, governance, architecture and so on.